bressix/bressix/README.md

 - 👋 Hi, I'm @bressix
 - 👀 I'm interested in Linux, Cyber Security, Automation and Micro Services.
-- I'm also interested in electronics, home automation, audio (electronics and speakers box), car (restoration and performance).
+- I'm also interested in electronics, home automation, audio (electronics and speakers box) and cars (restoration and performance).
 - 🌱 I'm currently getting my LPIC-1 certification, and learning about containers, cloud and security.

 <!---